echoEscape/the_archives/README.md

 ---
 ## Legal
-The Magnus Archives is owned by Rusty Quill and this game complies to "The Magnus Archives" usage of the Creative Commons Attribution Noncommercial Sharealike License.
+The Magnus Archives is owned by Rusty Quill and this game complies to The Magnus Archives usage of the Creative Commons Attribution Noncommercial Sharealike License.

 ---
 ## Inspirations